opalj/java-bytecode-disassembler/README.md

 ```

 ## Latest Changes
+* v0.10.0 - Feat: Add outline-view.
+    * Previously, the information was displayed in a map panel at the top of the
+    disassembled view.
+This has been moved to an outline-view on the right.
+    The fields are auto-expanded, but can be collapsed if they are clicked.
 * v0.9.1 - Doc: Fix README and CHANGELOG to include correct version number
 * v0.9 - Feat: Adapt colours to match the syntax theme.
     * Previously, the syntax-theme in the disassembled view